womeimingzi11/moreThanANOVA/resource/page/overview.md

-## Why ANOVA
+## Why one-way ANOVA

-Once you want to compare some data between different treatments, what you learned from plenty of papers, articles and thesises is using **ANOVA (Analysis of variance)**, even we don't really know what is ANOVA.
+Once you want to compare some data between different treatments, what you learned from plenty of papers, articles and thesises is using **one-way ANOVA (Analysis of variance)**, even we don't really know what is one-way ANOVA.

-*Quiz*: Why do you choose ANOVA?
+*Quiz*: Why do you choose one-way ANOVA?
 Here are probably your answers:

 1. Others use it in their own works.
 2. It can compare something.